 Building means thinking years ahead.
 Buildings which we design today determine how future generations will live and work.
-Properties that are inspired by the Cradle to Cradle principle fulfil the standards of tomorrow today while also functioning as a valuable raw materials stock.
+Properties that are inspired by the Cradle to Cradle® design principles fulfil the standards of tomorrow today while also functioning as a valuable raw materials stock.

-The Cradle to Cradle philosophy is the basis for all product developments at Schüco.
-When it comes to implementing the C2C principle in the construction sector, Schüco leads the way with 46 systems already certified with Silver status.
+The Cradle to Cradle philosophy is the basis for circular product developments at Schüco.
+When it comes to implementing the C2C-principle in the construction sector, Schüco leads the way with 48 systems already certified with Silver status.
 All C2C-certified systems from Schüco are available as standard at no additional charge and already meet the standards of tomorrow.
 This also means that C2C-inspired properties maintain their value better than conventional buildings.

 “We need to rethink sustainability if we want to shape the future of our planet in a positive way.
 Cradle to Cradle thinks in terms of "more benefits" rather than "less damage".
 To this end, C2C aims to produce intelligent products which are circulated infinitely in technical cycles without loss of quality.